Shrinking target equidistribution of horocycles in cusps: Introduction

 \subsection{Statement of results}

 Our two main results, Theorems~\ref{thm:TanBunRelEqui} and~\ref{thm:EffectTanBunRelEqui}, both give shrinking target horocycle equidistribution.
 Theorem~\ref{thm:EffectTanBunRelEqui} is effective while Theorem~\ref{thm:TanBunRelEqui} allows for a larger range of the rate of growth of $T$ versus decay of $y$ (or, more precisely, the decay of $Ty$).
-Note that $Ty \rightarrow 0$ is necessary; see Example~\ref{eg:NonEquidWhenTyLarge}.
+Here $\phi_{T, \eta}(z, \theta)$ is an automorphic function on $T^1(\h)$ defined by where $f_{T,\eta}(z, \theta)$ is a function whose support lies in $[0,1] \times [T-|\eta|, \infty) \times [0, 2\pi)$ and $\sigma_j$ is a scaling matrix.
+The function $f_{T, \eta}$ is constructed using another function $h$, and both of these functions, along with $\sigma_j$, $B_0$, and $B_1$, are defined in Section~\ref{subsec:TestFcnOnCusps}.

 \begin{theo} Let $j \in \{1, \cdots, q\}$, $\delta>0$, $T > y$, and $0<Ty<1$.
 Then we have as $T \rightarrow \infty$ and $Ty \rightarrow 0$, uniformly for

 \end{theo}